 I’m pretty sure most of you have seen those green Topsy-Turvy tomato bags.
 It’s a pretty nifty idea, but what if you wanted to grow pepper plants upside down?
-It seems to me that an upside down tomato is the same idea as an inverted pepper plant.
+It seems to me that an upside-down tomato is the same idea as an inverted pepper plant.
 With the thought of growing peppers upside down, I did a little research on how to grow peppers vertically.
 Keep reading to find out if and how you can grow peppers upside down.

 Can You Grow Peppers Upside Down?

+Absolutely, it’s possible to grow inverted pepper plants.
+Apparently, not every veggie does well upside down, but upside-down pepper plants are a go, probably because they don’t have really deep roots.
+Really, though, why wouldn’t you try growing peppers upside down?
+Upside-down gardening is a space saver, lacks pesky weeds, foils pests and fungal disease, doesn’t need staking and, thanks to gravity, delivers water and nutrients easily.
 How do you grow peppers vertically?
-Well, you can purchase one of those Topsy-Turvy bags or a copycat version, or you can make your own upside down container out of all kinds of things – buckets, cat litter containers, heavy duty plastic trash bags, reusable plastic topes, and the list goes on…
+Well, you can purchase one of those Topsy-Turvy bags or a copycat version, or you can make your own upside-down container out of all kinds of things – buckets, cat litter containers, heavy duty plastic trash bags, reusable plastic topes, and the list goes on.

 How to Grow Peppers Vertically